daveabrock/daveabrock.github.io/_posts/2020-11-21-dotnet-stacks-26.markdown

 Anyway: we've spent the better part of six months discussing all the updates (like, [my favorite things](https://daveabrock.com/2020/11/13/dotnet-stacks-25), [Blazor's readiness](https://daveabrock.com/2020/11/06/dotnet-stacks-24), [the support model](https://daveabrock.com/2020/10/31/dotnet-stacks-23), [what's happening to .NET Standard](https://daveabrock.com/2020/09/26/dotnet-stacks-18), [EF Core 5](https://daveabrock.com/2020/09/19/dotnet-stacks-17), [app trimming](https://daveabrock.com/2020/09/12/dotnet-stacks-16), [System.Text.Json vs. Newtonsoft](https://daveabrock.com/2020/08/08/dotnet-stacks-11), and so much more).

-As you can imagine, this week was light on news.
-As such, I know you're here for the .NET Conf links—so let me be of service.
+I know you’re here for the .NET Conf links—so let me be of service.
 You can see all the talks [from this YouTube playlist](https://www.youtube.com/playlist?list=PLdo4fOcmZ0oVWop1HEOml2OdqbDs6IlcI), but the highlights are below.

 From the Microsoft perspective, we had the following sessions: